jhnbyrn/951-KLR-PAGES/ignition_timing_code.md

 * starting the ignition event when that counter reaches zero, and
 * resetting the counter for the next ignition event.

 There are two types of ignition event that use this counter technique: dwell and spark.
 First, the counter counts down to the start of the dwell period, and we turn the coil current on.
-Then we immediately reload the counter variable with the dwell period and the countdown begins again.
+Then we immediately reload the same counter variable with the dwell period and the countdown begins again.
 When it reaches zero again, we turn the coil current off to fire the spark and reload the counter for the next ignition event.

-This next ignition event is the start of the dwell period for the next cylinder, which is around "180 degrees minus dwell angle" away from where we are right now (because two cylinders fire in every complete rotation).
+This next ignition event is the start of the dwell period for the next cylinder, which is around "180 degrees minus dwell angle" away from where we fire the spark (because two cylinders fire in every complete rotation).

 There is also a separate counter for the KLR trigger event.
-This trigger signal is a brief pulse that's fired about 70 degrees BTDC for every cylinder.
-This logic all happens within the speed sensor routine but it more or less independent of the ignition events.
+This trigger signal is a brief pulse that's fired about 71 degrees BTDC for every cylinder.
+This logic all happens within the speed sensor routine but otherwise it more or less independent of the ignition events.

 Fuel injection is always done just after the second spark event in the rotation, but is not timed precisely with reference to TDC.

 That's a very low resolution outline of what happens.
 But there are many details that need to be understood!
-So we'll walk through the relevant routines in pseudo-code and take a look at some signal traces along the way.
+So we'll walk through the relevant routines in pseudo-code.

 ## Hardware setup